Aboutcom/frontend-guidelines-questionnaire/README.md

 - Globe includes built-in pattern library functionality at the Mantle layer.
 Your workflow for creating and documenting a new component would probably work something like this:
 	- **Build a "grey-box" version of your component.**  Add defaults for all dynamic properties/models that the component requires. *TODO: If a property is optional, stub it without a value; e.g., `<property name="optional"/>`*. *TODO: If the property is expected to have a finite set of values (i.e., being used in a switch statement, add `type="enum[x,y,z]"`*

-		We recommend using the folling placeholders at this point: [placehold.it](https://placehold.it) for images, Lorem Ipsum for text, and the `json` model for complex objects).
+		We recommend using the following placeholders at this point: [placehold.it](https://placehold.it) for images, Lorem Ipsum for text, and the `json` model for complex objects).
 Layout and styling are optional here.
  	- **Add documentation to your `<component>` tag.**
      	- `<category>` -- this is the trigger that will cause the component's inclusion in the PL.
 Supports a nesting tree structure by way of `/` characters.
   		- `<displayName>` -- pretty name
-    	- `<description>` -- largely for product
+    	- `<description>` -- what is this for?
-     	- `<documentation>` -- largely for devs
+     	- `<documentation>` -- how does this work?
    - **Access your component at {server}/pattern-library/{category}.**  Spaces in the `category` will be converted to dashes for the URL.
 Additional documentation will be autogenerated regarding stylesheets, component xml, required properties, etc.
    - **Add styling to the component and iterate in the PL!**
 - Specific startup documentation should live in your project's README.md file
 - **Where does your documentation live**?
 What are the links to the documentation?
-- **Who's responsible for maintaining and governing the documentation**?
+- Everyone on the team is responsible for maintaining the documentation.
 - **What happens when the guidelines are updated**?

 -----------